 Specifically, her laboratory focuses on the role of IL-4/IL-13 signaling in asthma and allergic disease.
-She is interested in the basic mechanisms of signaling: from the biology, signal transduction, and regulation of the IL-4/IL-13 receptor to the role of alternatively activated macrophages (AAM) in the pathogenesis of allergic inflammation.
-She focuses particularly on the anti-inflammatory aspects of AAM and what happens when AAM responses become chronic or are dysregulated.
+She is interested in the basic mechanisms of signaling: from the biology, signal transduction, and regulation of the IL-4/IL-13 receptor to the role of alternatively activated macrophages or "M2" macrophages in the pathogenesis of allergic inflammation.
+She focuses particularly on the consequences of chronic or dysregulated M2 macrophage responses and how to prevent or interrupt these processes.

-Current projects are focused on uncovering the links between asthma and obesity and determining how gender and race affect asthma and obesity in humans.
+Current projects are focused on uncovering the molecular mechanisms that underpin sex differences in asthma and determining how sex affects asthma in humans.
 She and her team use a variety of techniques, including molecular and cellular biology, biochemistry, mouse models, cultured cell lines, and human patient samples to uncover cellular and molecular pathways that will be relevant targets for human clinical benefit.

 Academic Affiliations & Courses